sendgrid/docs/content/docs/for-developers/partners/amazon-marketplace.md

 ---
 SendGrid has partnered with Amazon to offer our email services on the [Amazon Marketplace](https://aws.amazon.com/marketplace/pp/B074CQY6KB).
 Built for developers and designed for marketers, SendGrid offers developers simple SMTP and API integrations while non-technical users can leverage an intuitive interface to create, send, and analyze marketing emails.

 Once you have an AWS account, you can to [subscribe to SendGrid](https://aws.amazon.com/marketplace/pp/B074CQY6KB) and access it directly from the [AWS Management Console](https://console.aws.amazon.com/).
 Once you’ve subscribed to SendGrid, you have access to the [SendGrid application](https://app.sendgrid.com/) and the APIs.
-Use the AWS Management Console if you want to reset your password, cancel your account, or manage billing.
+Use the AWS Management Console if you want to reset your password, cancel your account, or manage bills.

 ## 	Getting Started